eMobility software engineering partner for EV charging systems

 • FlexCharge.OCPP: reusable 6-layer engineering asset.
 Not a product.

-• Germany-first delivery.
+• Germany-managed delivery.
 Managed from Germany, engineered in Cameroon.

 Clemios is not a protocol stack vendor.